Torsion points of small order on cyclic covers of $\mathbb P^1$. II: Introduction

 In the present paper we consider the case where $\CC$ is a cyclic cover of the projective line.
 More precisely, let $d$ and $n$ be positive integers.
 In what follows we assume that $\CC=\CC_{f,d}$ is a smooth projective model of the plane affine smooth curve $C_{f,d}:y^d=f(x)$, where

 $f(x) \in K[x]$ is a degree $n$ polynomial without repeated roots, and $O=O_{f,d}$ is the {\sl infinite} point of $\CC_{f,d}$.
-Then $x$ and $y$ are rational functions on $\CC_{f,d}$, whose only pole is $O$.
+Then $x$ and $y$ are rational functions on $\CC_{f,d}$, whose only pole is $O$ (see \cite{Gal}).
 The regular map \beq \CC_{f,d}\setminus \{O\} \to C_{f,d}, \quad P \mapsto (x(P),y(P))\eeq is a biregular isomorphism of algebraic varieties over $K$.
-This implies that every rational function on $C_{f,d}$, whose only pole is $O$, can be represented as a polynomial in $x,y$ with coefficients in $K$.
+This implies that every rational function on $\mathcal C_{f,d}$ whose only pole is $O$, can be represented as a polynomial in $x,y$ with coefficients in $K$.
 It is well known that the genus $g$ of $\mathcal C_{f,d}$ is $(n-1)(d-1)/2$.
 We identify $\CC_{f,d}\setminus \{O\}$ and $C_{f,d}$, using isomorphism \eqref{CC}.
 In particular, we will talk freely about abscissas and ordinates of $K$-points on $\CC_{f,d}\setminus \{O\}$.

-It was proven by J. Boxall and D. Grant in \cite{Box1} that for $g=2$ there are no points of order $3$ or $4.$ The second named author proved in \cite[Theorem 2.8]{Zarhin} that $\mathcal \CC_{f,2}(K)$ does {\sl not} contain a point of order $m$ if $g \ge 2$ and $3\leq m\leq 2g=n-1$.
+It was proven by J. Boxall and D. Grant in \cite{Box1} that for $g=2$ there are no points of order $3$ or $4.$ (See also their paper with F. Lepr\'evost \cite{Box2}, where points of order 5 on curves of genus 2 are discussed.)
+The second named author proved in \cite[Theorem 2.8]{Zarhin} that $\mathcal \CC_{f,2}(K)$ does {\sl not} contain a point of order $m$ if $g \ge 2$ and $3\leq m\leq 2g=n-1$.
+These results were generalized by the authors in \cite{BZ} to the case of hyperelliptic curves of arbitrary genus $g\geq 2$ with torsion points of order $2g + 1$.
+In particular, we proved that if $\fchar(K) = 2g + 1$, then $\mathcal C(K)$ contains at most $2$ points of order $2g + 1$.
+(The case of $g=2, \ \fchar(K) =5$ was done earlier in \cite{Box2}.)

 V. Arul \cite{Arul} listed all the torsion points on Catalan curves $y^d=x^n+1$ and ``generic'' superelliptic curves in characteristic 0.
 (The case of `'generic'' hyperelliptic curves was done earlier by B. Poonen and M. Stoll \cite{PS}.)
-In \cite[Th.
-1 and Prop.
-1 and its Proof on p.
-10]{BZR} we proved the following assertion.
+In \cite[Th.1 and Prop.1 and its Proof on p.10]{BZR} we proved the following assertion.